ntu-rris/google-mediapipe/README.md

 ### [5.
 Measure Wrist and Forearm Range of Motion](code/05_wrist_rom.py):

-3 modes are available and user have to input the side of the hand to be measured
+3 modes are available and user has to input the side of the hand to be measured
 * 0: Forearm pronation/supination
 * 1: Wrist flexion/extension
 * 2: Wrist radial/ulnar deviation